 This commission assists the rector in the implementation of programs designed to assist parishioners in their growth and formation as Christians, including overseeing both the children and adult curricula, teaching, recruiting and training teachers, obtaining printed devotional materials, and maintaining the parish library in the Peabody Room.

-Oversee ministry activities that reach beyond the parish and address human needs, including identifying outreach opportunities, recommending the allocation of the annual outreach budget, and encouraging time and talent involvement by members in outreach activities.
-We presently support Esperanza Academy, Habitat for Humanity - North Central Massachusetts, Loaves and Fishes Food Pantry, Massachusetts Council of Churches, Nashoba Valley Young Life, and Partners In Health.
+Our Outreach Commission oversees activities that reach beyond the parish and address human needs, including identifying outreach opportunities, recommending the allocation of the annual outreach budget, and encouraging time and talent involvement by members in outreach activities.
+We presently support Esperanza Academy, Habitat for Humanity - North Central Massachusetts, Loaves and Fishes Food Pantry, Massachusetts Council of Churches, and Partners In Health.

-Our Parish Life Commission works to promote a spirit of fellowship among parish members, newcomers, visitors, and guests, including coordinating the weekly coffee hours, organizing the fall and spring Foyers Groups, and planning luncheons, receptions, picnics, and potluck events throughout the year as well as assists with organizing our benefit concert receptions.
+Our Parish Life Commission works to promote a spirit of fellowship among parish members, newcomers, visitors, and guests, including coordinating the weekly coffee hours, planning for parish-wide events, receptions, picnics, and potlucks throughout the year as well as assists with organizing our benefit concert receptions.